onlytailei/A3C-PyTorch/README.md

 python train_atari.py --use_lstm True
 ```

-LSTM and continuous versions are still on going.
+Continuous versions are still on going.

 ## References